yingjie-xu/restaurant_db/deliverable_3/README.md

 This function (Procedure) will train all the chef (i.e. increase the proficiency of the chef by one) below the function input `max_proficiency`.
 The function will take one input which is `max_proficiency`.
 All the chef with proficiency less than or equal to this `max_proficiency` will be trained.

+> Handling constraints: Since the proficiency of the chef is between 0 and 5, if the input `max_proficiency` is out of this range, no chef will be trained (i.e. the database remains unchanged)

 ### Procedure:

 ```sql